 - Q How do I know if I have irritable bowel syndrome (IBS)?

 - Q Why is family history important in an irritable bowel (IBS) diagnosis?

-- Q Does stress cause irritable bowel syndrome (IBS)?
+- Q What disorders may be mistaken for irritable bowel syndrome (IBS)?

 - Q What are common triggers for irritable bowel syndrome (IBS)?

 - Q Can I try alternative remedies for irritable bowel syndrome (IBS)?